How it Works#

 A screenshot of the Novel Outline View.#

-When in Novel Outline View mode, the tree, editor and viewer will be replaced by a large table that shows the entire novel structure with all the tags and references listed.
+When the application is in Novel Outline View mode, the tree, editor and viewer will be replaced by a large table that shows the entire novel structure with all the tags and references listed.
 Pretty much all collected meta data is available here in different columns.

 You can select which novel root folder to display from the dropdown box, and you can select which columns to show or hide from the menu button.
 You can also rearrange the columns by drag and drop.
 The app will remember your column order and size between sessions, and for each individual project.